appcelerator-forks/m1ga.pusteblume/README.md

 Tested and compiled with Appcelerator Titanium SDK 3.5.0 GA and Android 5

+If you prefere a native wrapper have a look at https://github.com/martinchodev/Diaspora-Native-WebApp
 ---

 **At the moment there is no f-droid repo yet.**